nimezhu/cnbData/README.md

 ```shell
 cnbData.exe start -i [google sheet id or excel file] -p [port default:8611]
 ```

+If you are using Windows and not familiar with runnning command line tool in Windows, please read [this article](https://www.computerhope.com/issues/chusedos.htm) first.
+Then,you can run `cnbData` as a command line tool in terminal.

 The track configuration input for cnbData could be an Excel file or Google Sheet ID.